rohitvs/AuditoriumTicketingSystem/README.md

 1)	mvn package && java -jar target/AuditoriumTicketingSystem-0.0.1-SNAPSHOT.jar

 This Command will compile the code, run the tests and start tomcat server in port 8080 where the application is deployed.
 The backend system is In Memory H2 Database.

+2)	When the tests run, we will see some exceptions being thrownin the command line.
+They are expected exceptions which are thrown on certain conditions.

-2)	If you just want to build and run the test then just run mvn clean install
+3)	If you just want to build and run the test then just run mvn clean install

-3)	The application exposes a REST API which has 3 methods detailed below.
+4)	The application exposes a REST API which has 3 methods detailed below.

 # REST API Details: